John Stuart Williams

-John Stuart Williams (July 10, 1818 – July 17, 1898) was a general in the Confederate States Army during the American Civil War, and a postbellum Democratic U.S. Senator from Kentucky.
+John Stuart Williams (July 10, 1818 – July 17, 1898) was an American politician and Confederate States Army general during the American Civil War, who served as a Democratic U.S. Senator from Kentucky during the Reconstruction era.

 Early life and career

 Born near Mount Sterling, Kentucky, Williams attended the common schools and graduated from Miami University in Oxford, Ohio, in 1839.
 He studied law, was admitted to the bar in 1840, and commenced practice in Paris, Kentucky.
 He served in the Mexican–American War, first as a captain of an independent company attached to the 6th U.S. Infantry, and afterward as a colonel of the Fourth Regiment of the Kentucky Volunteers.
 He received the nickname "Cerro Gordo Williams" for his gallantry at that battle.

 Williams was a member of the Kentucky House of Representatives in 1851 and 1853.
 He became known as a leading proponent of states rights.
 He was initially an anti-secessionist, but abhorred President Abraham Lincoln's policies and cast his lot with the Confederacy.